hanakla/lys/README.md

 # Lys
-Lys (risu) is minimal statement manger for '21s React.
+Lys (risu) is an minimal statement manger for '21s React.

 It's focus to **Per page state management**, not application global state management.
 Lys is usable to instead of `useReducer`, `Mobx`, or `Recoil` if you have async procedure.